All India Institute of Medical Sciences, Kalyani: Proposal: 1957–2014

+On September 26, 1994, President Shankar Dayal Sharma officially laid the foundation stone for PGIMER, Kalyani, by unveiling a commemorative plaque.

 In 1957, Prime Minister of India Jawaharlal Nehru had offered to turn SSKM Hospital into an "AIIMS-type" institute.
 But the then chief minister, Bidhan Chandra Roy, had turned down the offer.

-The debate regarding the location of AIIMS in West Bengal commenced in 1994.
-Following consultations with the Central government, Prasanta Sur, the Health Minister at the time from the Left government, declared the preliminary decision to establish an AIIMS-like hospital in Kalyani.
-The then Chairman of the Planning Commission, Pranab Mukherjee, allocated ₹ 10 crore for this initiative.
-On 26 September 1994, the then President, Shankar Dayal Sharma, performed the groundbreaking ceremony for the Nurul Hasan Post-Graduate Institute of Medical Science and Research on that site.
-It was stated at that moment that this facility would be developed as a hospital modeled after AIIMS.
+The historical discourse surrounding the establishment of an AIIMS-caliber institution in West Bengal dates back to 1994.
+Following extensive deliberations with the Central Government, the then Health Minister of the Left Front administration, Prasanta Sur, announced the preliminary decision to establish an AIIMS-equivalent hospital in Kalyani.

+To catalyze this initiative, Pranab Mukherjee, who served as the Chairman of the Planning Commission at the time, authorized an initial allocation of ₹10 crore.
+On September 26, 1994, the project reached a significant milestone when President Shankar Dayal Sharma presided over the groundbreaking ceremony for the Nurul Hasan Post-Graduate Institute of Medical Science and Research at the designated site.
+During the proceedings, it was formally underscored that the facility was envisioned to function as a premier medical center modeled strictly after the All India Institute of Medical Sciences.

-In 2003, then Union Health Minister Sushma Swaraj gave an "in-principle" approval to upgrade Calcutta Medical College and Hospital, the oldest medical institution in Asia, to the status of Delhi's AIIMS.
+A pivotal moment in Indian medical history occurred in 2003 when Union Health Minister Sushma Swaraj approved a proposal to modernize the Calcutta Medical College and Hospital.
+By granting it a status equivalent to Delhi’s AIIMS, the government aimed to revitalize an institution that holds the distinction of being the first of its kind in Asia.

 Establishing AIIMS, was part of the Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) initiative, announced by the Government of India and officially launched in March 2006, for the purpose of "correcting regional imbalances in the availability of affordable/reliable tertiary healthcare services", through setting up AIIMS Delhi-like institutions and upgrading government medical colleges.

-In Feb 2009 Union cabinet approved the proposal to set-up AIIMS like institution in West Bengal.
+Union Cabinet approved the establishment of an AIIMS-like institution in West Bengal on February 5, 2009.
+To facilitate this project, the West Bengal State Government has committed to providing 100 acres of land in Raiganj, located in the Uttar Dinajpur District.
+This initiative aimed to significantly enhance regional medical infrastructure and specialized patient care.

-Establishing an AIIMS in West Bengal was proposed in 2012 as part of the 12th Five-Year Plan, with the original location proposed being Raiganj, 400 km from the capital Kolkata, However, due to various challenges, including land acquisition issues and political opposition, the location was changed to Kalyani by June 2014, It was only 50 km from the capital.
+Establishing an AIIMS in West Bengal was proposed in 2012 as part of the 12th Five-Year Plan, with the original location proposed being Raiganj, 190 km from the capital Kolkata, However, due to various challenges, including land acquisition issues and political opposition, the location was changed to Kalyani by June 2014, It was only 50 km from the capital.